 Although vessels are generally acquired free of charter, we have acquired (and may in the future acquire) some vessels with time charters.
 Where a vessel has been under a voyage charter, the vessel is usually delivered to the buyer free of charter.
-It is rare in the shipping industry for the last charterer of the vessel in the hands of the seller to continue as the first charterer of the vessel in the hands of the buyer.
-In most cases, when a vessel is under time charter and the buyer wishes to assume that charter, the vessel cannot be acquired without the charterer's consent and the buyer entering into a separate direct agreement (called a "novation agreement") with the charterer to assume the charter.
+It is rare in the shipping industry for the last charterer of the vessel in the hands of the seller to continue as the first charterer of the vessel in the hands of the seller to continue as the first charterer of the vessel in the hands of the seller to acquired without the charter and the buyer wishes to assume that charter, the vessel cannot be acquired without the charterer's consent and the buyer entering into a separate direct agreement (called a "novation agreement") with the charterer to assume the charter.
 The purchase of a vessel itself does not transfer the charter because it is a separate service agreement between the vessel owner and the charterer.

 Where we identify any intangible assets or liabilities associated with the acquisition of a vessel, we record all identified assets or liabilities at fair value.
 Fair value is determined by reference to market data.
 We value any asset or liability arising from the market value of the time charters assumed when a vessel is acquired.
-The amount to be recorded as an asset or liability at the date of vessel delivery is based on the difference between the current fair market value of the charter and the net present value of future contractual cash flows.
-When the present value of the time charter assumed is greater than the current fair market value of such charter, the difference is recorded as prepaid charter revenue.
+The amount to be recorded as an asset or liability at the date of vessel delivery is based on the difference between the current fair market value of the time charter and the net present value of future contractual cash flows.
+When the present value of the time charter as prepaid charter revenue.
 When the opposite situation occurs, any difference, capped to the vessel's fair value on a charter free basis, is recorded as deferred revenue.
 Such assets and liabilities, respectively, are amortized as a reduction of, or an increase in, revenue over the period of the time charter assumed.